temple-ontherat/roids/README.md

 # roids
-Trying to remake the ol' Astroids game.
+Trying to remake the ol' Astroids game to play on a website.